Everywhere. Every case. Every time.

 OSCR brings speed and ease to arson investigation and scene documentation.
 Quickly take overall photos in 4-10 seconds.
 Instead of 40-60 individual DSLR photos, take 3-4 OSCR photos to capture your scene overalls.
 Build your OSCR360 project with the desktop software.
 Embed points of interest and use OSCR projects to show context and burn patterns, use in the courtroom, and /or use for preplanning and training.

 The OSCR360 software gives you the ability to walk through a space as if you were there.
 It not only contains your 360 degree photography, but allows you to add in multi-media files (including blueprints, video files, audio recordings, and more).
 Create a fully interactive project within OSCR360 and use the final project for continuous training.
 You can choose to share the OSCR projects with other agencies including schools, hospitals, Police Departments, or county officials.
 You can even use the OSCR360 projects for joint agency training for active shooter drills and pre-fire emergency response plans.

 Additional Fire & Arson Resources

 Here are some additional resources for first responders, arson investigators and fire marshals.
-Read about how OSCR is assisting agencies, or about our most recent trip to the NYSIAAI conference.
+Read more about how OSCR is the fire investigation tool assisting agencies across the U.S., or hear about our most recent trip to the NYSIAAI conference.